 Abel Tasman National Park may be New Zealand’s smallest National Park by area, but it’s arguably one of the most impressive.
 Long beaches of golden sand, tranquil bays of crystal-clear water, staggering rock formations and granite cliffs manicured by nature into other-worldly shapes.
 As an added bonus, it also happens to have reliably gorgeous weather year-round – Nelson and Blenheim, both a short drive eastward, regularly battle for the annual mantle of sunniest city in New Zealand.
 It comes as no surprise that this is one of the most popular adventure places in New Zealand for kayaking, and it’s especially well suited to families with children because of its range of options.

 For families travelling in New Zealand with children under 16, we recommend using Kaiteriteri Kayaks.
 They’ve been running sea kayaking tours in the Abel Tasman National Park for two decades and they have designated Family Packages with discounted rates for those with children between 8-15.
 Kaiteriteri Kayaks operates short tours around Kaiteriteri Beach, the most sheltered region of Abel Tasman National Park.
-You don’t need prior experience, and you can keep a close eye on the young ones with double kayaks to share between one adult and one child.
-Kaiteriteri Kayaks’ half- and full-day kayaking packages will take you into gorgeous coves and bays and right up close to the most famous rock formation in Abel Tasman National Park, and most photographed thing in the area, the striking Split Apple Rock.
+You don’t need prior experience, and you can keep a close eye on the young ones easily, thanks to double kayaks to share between one adult and one child.
+Kaiteriteri Kayaks’ half- and full-day kayaking packages will take you into gorgeous coves and beautiful bays, and right up close to the most famous rock formation in Abel Tasman National Park – and the most photographed thing in the area – Split Apple Rock

 Which kayaking adventure would best suit my family with children 6 and above in New Zealand?

 Pelorus River Kayaking Adventure in Marlborough